enrico-favale/Titanic-Survivability/README.md

 ## 📊 Dataset

-The dataset used is the well-known [Titanic dataset](https://www.kaggle.com/c/titanic/data) available on Kaggle.
+The dataset used is available as `dataset.csv` in the repository.
 It contains demographic and travel information for passengers, including:

 * **Pclass**: ticket class (1st, 2nd, 3rd)
 * **Sex**: gender